submariner-io/submariner-website/src/content/getting-started/architecture/globalnet/_index.en.md

 * Creates initial iptables chains for Globalnet rules.
 * For each `GlobalEgressIP`, creates corresponding SNAT rules to convert the source IPs for all the matching pods to the corresponding global IP(s) allocated to the `GlobalEgressIP` object.
-* For each exported service, creates an ingress rule to direct all traffic destined to the Service's global IP to the service's
+* For each exported Service, it internally creates an additional Service with `externalIPs`, in the same namespace as the exported Service, and sets the `externalIPs` to the globalIP assigned to the respective Service.
-  `kube-proxy` iptables chain which in turn directs traffic to service's backend pods.
 * Clean up the rules from the gateway node on the deletion of a `Pod`, `Service`, or `ServiceExport`.

-Globalnet currently relies on `kube-proxy` and thus will only work with deployments that use `kube-proxy`.

 ### Service Discovery - Lighthouse